Teachable-AI-Lab/teachable-ai-lab/publications.md

 ## Lab Publications

-Smith, G. & Maclellan, C. J. (2025).
-L.E.A.R.N: A Hybrid Architecture For Language-Guided Induction of Hierarchical Task Networks.
+Smith, G. & MacLellan, C. J. (2025).
+L.E.A.R.N: A Hybrid Architecture for Language-Guided Induction of Hierarchical Task Networks.
 In _Proceedings of Twelfth Annual Conference on Advances in Cognitive Systems_. [(pdf)][smith-acs-25]

 Barari, N., Kim, E., & MacLellan, C. J. (2025).
 Explaining Robustness to Catastrophic Forgetting Through Incremental Concept Formation.
 In _Proceedings of Twelfth Annual Conference on Advances in Cognitive Systems_. [(pdf)][barari-acs-25]